 See all of our expert product reviews.

 In addition to making an excellent hunting companion, Chesapeake Bay retrievers also make great therapy dogs.
 Some are even used by law enforcement to detect drugs or bombs because they have very acute scenting capabilities.

-Chessies can make a great family dog when they are provided proper socialization and plenty of exercise.
+Chessies can make great family dogs when they are provided with proper socialization and plenty of exercise.
 They are very sensitive, intelligent, and loving dogs.

 3 Pros and Cons of Owning a Chesapeake Bay Retriever